| | |

 Optional Step 8: Adding a bottom ruffle.

-Try on the dress, adjust fabric straps and dress to the right place.
-Measure from bottom seam to the location of the desired hemline.
+Try on the dress, adjust the fabric straps, and dress to the right place.
+Measure from the bottom seam to the desired hemline location.
 Add one inch for seam allowances and hem.

 Cut strips the height of your measurement by 130 inches wide.
-(For me that was almost 3 full widths of fabric sew together.)
+(For me, that was almost 3 full widths of fabric sewn together.)

 Sew a gathering stitch along the top of the ruffle strip.